spdx/spdx-spec/chapters/4-file-information.md

 </File>
 ```

-## 4.8 Copyright Text <a name="4.8"></a>
+## F.8 Copyright text field <a name="4.8"></a>

 **4.8.1** Purpose: Identify the copyright holder of the file, as well as any dates present.
-This will be a free-form text field extracted from the actual file.
+This shall be a free-form text field extracted from the actual file.

 The options to populate this field are limited to: